Quantum inputs in the prepare-and-measure scenario and stochastic teleportation: Introduction

-However, it is crucial to distinguish whether the information being transmitted is classical or quantum—that is, whether the sender's input consists of classical symbols or quantum states.
-While the above discussion focuses on the former, it is also important to consider the latter.
+it is also important to consider the latter.
 The most well-known example of a PM scenario with quantum inputs is teleportation \cite{Bennett1993}: it allows the sender to send one qubit of information to the receiver by using shared entanglement and two bits of classical communication.
-While the task of teleportation has been intensely studied \cite{Pirandola2015, Hu2023}, little is known about PM scenarios with quantum inputs beyond this specific objective.
+While the task of teleportation has been intensely studied \cite{Pirandola2015, Hu2023}, little is known about the quantum communication capabilities of physical systems beyond the specific case of teleportation.

-In this paper, we begin by formalising the entanglement-assisted PM scenario with quantum inputs for the sender; see Fig~\ref{Fig_scenario}.
+In this paper we adress this question by analysing PM scenarios with quantum inputs.
+We begin by formalising the entanglement-assisted PM scenario with quantum inputs for the sender; see Fig~\ref{Fig_scenario}.
 There are two ubiquitous but distinct types of communication: when the message is classical and when it is quantum.
 We show that the two have a simple and general relation.
 Specifically, if the parties have access to unlimited entanglement, the capacity of quantum communication becomes equivalent to that of sending twice the amount of classical messages.
 This motivates us to focus on the practically simpler case of classical communication.
 In order to quantify the performance of generic protocols, we discuss relevant benchmarks and show how they can be systematically optimised over the available quantum resources by means of tailored alternating convex search algorithms.